CloudEngineHub/LIBERO-plus/README.md

 cd LIBERO-plus
 ```

 If you have LIBERO installed, please uninstall or remove it first.
-Please verify if the repo path in the following configuration file needs to be updated to path_to_liberoplus_repo。
+Please verify if the repo path in the following configuration file needs to be updated to path_to_liberoplus_repo.
 Here are the default paths for the configuration files: `/root/.libero/config.yaml`.
 You can check your `libero_config_path` at `path_to_your_LIBERO_repo/libero/libero/__init__.py`.

 Then install our new LIBERO repository